martyanov/aetcd/docs/usage.rst

 .. code-block:: python

-    async with aetcd3.client() as client:
+    async with aetcd.client() as client:
         # Do something